abaine14/stax/README.md

 - justified-content OCD is real
 - logo utilized from your cloudfront CDNdistribution

+Bulk of the code is in components/add & components/homepage

 If you have any questions don't hesitate to ask!
 email: abaine16@gmail.com; cell phone: (561)-523-1992